lgfrbcsgo/wot-battle-results-server/README.md

 [Live Win Rate](https://lgfrbcsgo.github.io/wot-live-win-rate/) ([Source](https://github.com/lgfrbcsgo/wot-live-win-rate))

+## Origin Whitelisting
+Origins need to be whitelisted to protect against malicious websites.
+All `localhost` origins are white listed for local testing.

+Please open an issue if you want to deploy your app and need your origin to be included in the whitelist.

 ## Protocol
 The server uses a message protocol which is based on JSON.
 Every command and message is a JSON object which contains a `messageType` and `payload` property.